akierig/COVIDWISE/docs/index.md

 ## Overview

-The server is responsible for the following functions:
+The Exposure Notification Server is responsible for the following functions:

 * Accepting the temporary exposure keys of affected users from mobile devices.

-* Validating the temporary exposure keys using the device attestation API.
+* Validating the temporary exposure keys using a [configurable third-party verification service](design/verification_protocol.md).

 * Storing the temporary exposure keys in a database.

-* Periodically generating incremental files that will be downloaded by mobile devices to perform the key matching algorithm on the mobile device.
+* Periodically generating incremental files that will be downloaded by mobile devices to perform the key-matching algorithm on the mobile device.

 * Sending a public key to devices, and digitally signing the incremental files with a private key.

 * Periodically deleting old temporary exposure keys.
 After 14 days, or configured time period, the exposure keys can no longer be matched to a device.